For Administering the Completion Requirement for All Students and the 2.0 Cumulative Grade Point Average (CGPA) Requirement for Initial Students

 A: No, you have four years from your high school graduation to use your A+ benefits.
 However, you are only eligible to receive A+ benefits until you have reached 105% of the hours required for the completion of the degree you are seeking at Crowder College no matter who paid for all of those hours.
 If you attend another college out of high school and then decide to attend Crowder College to complete one of the offered degrees, your previous hours could be counted towards the 105% A+ limit.
 Always check with the A+ Coordinator to verify eligibility.

 Which aid is applied first…PELL or A+?

 A: PELL is federal money and A+ is state money.
 As such, PELL has to be applied to your bill first.
-It also must be applied in a specific order: 1st Tuition, 2nd Fees, 3rd Bookstore Charges, 4th Housing, etc. A+ can only pay for tuition, institutional support, safety and security fees.
+It also must be applied in a specific order: 1st Tuition, 2nd Fees, 3rd Bookstore Charges, 4th Housing, etc. As A+ can only pay for tuition, institutional support, safety and security fees and technology fees.
 PELL will reduce the amount that A+ can pay.
 If you are PELL eligible you may be eligible to receive up to 3 semesters to receive assistance during an academic year.
 Be sure to have your A+ in order as financial status can change from year to year.

 If I drop a class or classes will I lose my A+?